 As an early adopter of BattleTech, quite literally at the time I started playing the game was called Battledroids, and the number of players was less than the first print run world-wide, with virtually no magazine support either, what I feel is déjà vu.
-The Word of Blake (WoB) is the Clans all over again, an upgrade to the universe that deletes the original.
+The Word of Blakeis the Clans all over again, an upgrade to the universe that deletes the original.

-As I sit here typing this I can't help but think of the in game transfer of power plot that is the ComStar plan and thinking that this is a metaphor for what is happening in the game itself.
+As I sit here typing this I can't help but think of the in game transfer of power plot that is the ComStar plan, and thinking that this is a metaphor for what is happening in the game itself.
 Depending on how you look at it, we are seeing the second or third transfer in the game.

 The first transfer was the development on new technology from the Grey Death Legion Helm core.
 This brought double heat sinks into the game, which unwittingly made all auto cannons pretty much redundant as primary weapons (specialist functions still exist for them, but no-one would want an auto cannon over a PPC for instance; my caveat here is that I've summarized a very complex argument into that one line).

 Players went from making sucking noises about Gauss rifles being too powerful, to the Clans allowing you to field munchkin mechs.
 This time players voted with their feet big time, and today we have the situation where there are people who will only play 3025, and I don't blame them.

-The problem is that the WoB need to be able to beat the Clans, and the Clans are already have the most munchy game stats.
+The problem is that the The Word of Blake need to be able to beat the Clans, and the Clans are already have the most munchy game stats.
 The question then becomes how to make the WoB better without destroying the game again?
 The answer is to take it to the max in a way that is limited in some way.

 Within the game architecture, having something that makes the players feel revolted, is a very good way of limiting the use of said tech.
 By this (and again I'm simplifying a very complex argument), I mean that though the tech is available the cost benefit analysis of having it is such that it is no longer seen as the solution (short character life, going mad etc).

 Phew, sorry if this argument has been a bit tortuous, but I'm thinking through the ideas as I write them down here.

-I also see that the writers at CGL are doing a grand job of writing a set of very comprehensive rules that have transformed the games from giant mechs kicking ass, to a more subtle game of combined arms, but here's the thing.
-If I want a more subtle combined arms game I wouldn't be playing Battletech.
+I also see that the writers at CGL are doing a grand job of writing a set of very comprehensive rules that have transformed the games from giant mechs kicking ass, to a more subtle game of combined arms.
+But here's the thing, if I want a more subtle combined arms game I wouldn't be playing Battletech.